codelympics/GaSiProMo/GETTING_STARTED.md

 ##DevPost

-[DevPost](http://devpost.com/) has set up the #gasipromo tag for people who want to share their projects there too.
+[DevPost](http://devpost.com/) has set up a #gasipromo tag for people who want to share their projects there too.
 Here's how to do it:

 1. Set up an account on [Devpost.com](http://devpost.com/)
 2. From your portfolio of the home page click “Start a Project”